 Warehouses are busy.
 AI in warehouse management helps keep things organized.

 Computer vision—a type of artificial intelligence—can scan inventory as it moves through the facility.
 AI tools tell pickers the fastest route to grab items.
-Businesses use ai to optimize the physical layout of the warehouse based on what sells fastest, improving their overall supply chain solutions.
+Businesses use AI to optimize the physical layout of the warehouse based on what sells fastest, improving their overall supply chain solutions.

-This ai-powered supply approach means less wasted time and fewer lost items.
+This AI-powered supply approach means less wasted time and fewer lost items.

 Artificial Intelligence for Logistics and Route Optimization